GatewaySoftwareEngineering/PFM-With-Remix/README.md

 Following best practices is especially important because it helps us to ensure that the code is clean, maintainable, and efficient.
 Some examples of best practices in coding include:

 - Creating a clear and intuitive navigation structure.
 - Using clear and descriptive names for variables, functions, and other elements of code.
 - Using descriptive and meaningful variable and function names.
 - Structuring code in a logical and organized way.
-  - while using version controll, keep you're commits simple, small, and clean.
+- while using version control, keep you're commits simple, small, and clean.

 ## Design